UBCHREST/ablate/docs/content/radiationFormulation/index.md

 Note that the change in intensity is proportional to the product of the intensity difference and the absorption at a given point.
 This radiative transfer equation is implemented for each ray.
 All rays are summed along the solid sphere.

+The behavior of the radiative transfer equation indicates that a strongly absorbing media will change the intensity of a ray over a very short distance.
+The temperature of the ray will follow the temperature of the medium with a first order response.

 ## Computational Methods